Reflecting on Teaching

 Either way, I can guarantee you that it is very important to reflect at some point in order to move your professional journey forward.

-If you don’t have a reflecting process, feel free to grab some ideas from mine and make them your own!!
-Remember to get my free resource to assist your reflection process.
+There are many ways to reflect; however, if you don’t have a reflecting process, feel free to grab some ideas from mine and make them your own!!
+Before you leave this page, remember to get my free resource shared below to assist your reflection process.

-Then I put this information in a safe place, pull out as needed, monitor progress, and come August . . .
-I am ready for fall.
+Then I put this information in a safe place, pull out as needed over the summer, monitor progress, and come August . . .
+I am ready for another year of teaching and learning.

 This post may contain affiliate links, and I may earn compensation when you click on the links at no additional cost to you.